cityssm/itWorkshops/2018-01-excel/speakingNotes.md

-# IT Workshop – January 2018
-## Data Sources in Microsoft Excel 2016
+# January 2018 - Data Sources in Microsoft Excel 2016

-Note that the following is speaking notes.
-It may be incomplete.
+Note that the following speaking notes may be incomplete.
-It's purpose is to remind the presenter what to do next.
+Their purpose is to remind the presenter what to do next.

-### Notes
+## Speaking Notes

 Open Excel, and create a blank workbook.